Schmerber v. California Case Brief

 Frequently Asked Questions

-Does Schmerber allow police to always take blood without a warrant in DUI cases?
+Does Schmerber allow police to draw blood without a warrant in every DUI case?

-What makes a blood draw reasonable under the Fourth Amendment?
+What makes a compelled blood draw “reasonable” under the Fourth Amendment?

 Conclusion